Navoditamathur/project15/README.md

 1. **Included Components but needs customization**

     Here the solution will deploy these services for you, but you will start to modify and add to them based on your use case.
 The details of the services here are all explained in our [Project 15 Open Platform Developer Guide](Developer-Guide/DeveloperGuide.md).
-The high level architecture of what services are involved, see blow.
+The high level architecture of what services are involved, see below.

 1. **Not Included, requires full customization**